“Fulfill America’s promise to care for those who have borne the battle,”

 And now for the shocking truth about who actually wrote Obamacare.
 After all the secrecy surrounding Obamacare is lifting, we can finally put a name to this cruel lie.
-The man’s name who wrote a great deal of the scourge that we call Obamacare, is convicted felon, Robert Creamer.
+The man who wrote a great deal of the scourge that we call Obamacare, is convicted felon, Robert Creamer.

-Served 5 months in prison (and 11 months in house arrest) for tax evasion and bank fraud
+5 months in prison (11 months house arrest) for tax evasion & bank fraud

-While in prison, wrote book that later served as a blueprint for Democrat proposals for universal health care.
+While in prison wrote book-served as blueprint for Dem's universal health care.

-Calls for the “democratization of wealth” in America & “progressive control of governments around the world”
+Calls for “democratization of wealth” in the USA & “progressive control of governments around the world”

 Advocates amnesty for illegal aliens